-This section describes key corporate governance guidelines and practices that the Board has adopted.
+This section describes key corporate governance guidelines and practices that the Board has adopted, as well as additional information about the Board.
 Complete copies of our Corporate Governance Guidelines, the charters of the committees of the Board and the Company's Code of Ethics and Conduct, described below, can be found in the Corporate Governance section of the Investor Relations section of our website at ir.cvrx.com/investor-relations.
 Alternatively, you can request a copy of any of these documents free of charge by writing to our Secretary at 9201 West Broadway, Suite 650, Minneapolis, Minnesota 55445.
 Information on or accessible through our website is not incorporated by reference in this Proxy Statement.